holdenlee/holdenlee.github.io/posts/Simulated tempering Langevin Monte Carlo.md

 		For example, consider clustering.
 Suppose a simple model, that there are m clusters, each has some mean $\mu_j$, and each point is equally likely to be drawn from each cluster.
 		Then the posterior distribution looks like a product of sums $\prod_{n=1}^N \pa{\sumo jm \rc m \exp\pa{-\fc{\ve{x_n-\mu_j}^2}2}}$, which when expanded out, has exponentially many terms, so our results don't immediately apply.

-		Also, in many distributions of interest, we don't have a mixture of the probability distribution but rather, $f$ is a combination of simpler functions.
+		One obstacle is that in many distributions $p$ of interest, $p\propto e^{-f}$ is not mixture of the probability distribution, but rather, $f$ is a combination of simpler functions.
 In other words, $p\propto e^{-\sum_j w_jf_j}$ rather than $p\propto \sum_j w_j e^{-f_j}$.
 When this combination happens in the exponent, the decomposition approach doesn't work so well.[^fao]

 		Can we come up with provable results for Ising models, stochastic/censored block models, or RBM's?

 		It would be great to find other uses for our simulated tempering decomposition theorem - in principle the theorem could even apply when there are exponentially many modes, as long as we create a refining partition such that there is no "bottleneck" at any point.[^ftree]
-1. What are the guarantees for other temperature heuristics used in practice, such as annealed importance sampling or parallel tempering?
+1. What are the guarantees for other temperature heuristics used in practice, such as particle filters, annealed importance sampling, and parallel tempering?
+One undesirable  property of simulated tempering is that it incurs a factor of $O(L^2)$ in the running time, where $L$ is the number of levels.
+Particle filters and annealed importance sampling move only from higher to lower temperature, and so only incur a factor of $O(L)$.
+The analysis would be different because they are no longer Markov chains on $[L]\times \Om$, but similar decomposition theorems may hold.

 [^fao]: Think of the downstairs combination as an OR combination, the upstairs one as a AND.
 [^ftree]: We stated it in the case where we had the same partition at every level.
 The more general form of the theorem works even if the partitions on different.
 The bound could be polynomial even if there are exponentially many components.